joyliao07/data_structures_and_algorithms/data_structures/tree_intersection/README.md

 ## OVERVIEW
-- Create a function that produces and traverse binary trees.
-- Create a function that performs breadth-first traversal to a binary tree.
-- Create a function that finds the max value in the binary tree.
+Class BST and its related methods.

 ## GETTING STARTED
-The program can be run with python3.6 installation and can be best operated in a terminal.
+The program can be run with python3.6 installation and can be operated in a terminal.

 ## ARCHITECTURE